Serapieum-of-alex/github-actions/docs/pytho-setup/pip.md

 **Key Differences**:

 1. **Optional Dependencies** (`[project.optional-dependencies]`):
-   - Part of PEP 621 standard, widely supported
+   - Part of PEP 621 standard, **widely supported** by all pip versions
    - Published with your package on PyPI
    - Installed using `pip install package[extra]` syntax
    - Use prefix `extras:` in this action
+   - **Always works reliably**

 2. **Dependency Groups** (`[dependency-groups]`):
-   - Part of PEP 735 standard (newer, limited support)
+   - Part of PEP 735 standard (**newer, limited support**)
-   - Development-only, not published with package
+   - Development-only, **not published** with package
    - Installed using `pip install --dependency-groups group` (requires recent pip)
    - Use prefix `groups:` in this action
+   - **May show warning** if pip version doesn't support PEP 735

+**Recommendation**: Use optional dependencies (extras) for maximum compatibility.
+Use dependency groups only if you need PEP 735 features.

-**Note**: If your pip version doesn't support `--dependency-groups`, the action will show a warning and suggest using the uv action instead.
+**Note**: If your pip version doesn't support `--dependency-groups`, the action will show a warning and suggest using the uv action instead, which has full PEP 735 support.

-### Understanding Optional Dependencies
+### Understanding Optional Dependencies (Extras)

-`pyproject.toml` supports optional dependency groups:
+`pyproject.toml` supports optional dependency groups using extras:

 ```toml
 [project]